Nevada Salesperson Pre-Licensing How to get a Real Estate License in NV

 All prospective agents must submit to a background check that costs $40.25.
 Money-order or check are the only two acceptable forms of payment.
 Funds should be made payable to the “Department of Public Safety.”

 Submit Your Nevada Salesperson Application.

 The final hurdle to licensure is completing the Nevada Real Estate Salesperson application.
-Applicants answer basic questions to report on residency and work history, and a $125 dollar fee is required payment upon submission.
+Applicants answer basic questions to report on residency and work history, and $140 in fees is required payment upon submission.
 The exam results must be dated within the last twelve months of submitted applcation.
 Visit the Nevada state application page to complete the final step.

 Engaging Content Created for You